 Archaeological dig of interior of c.
 1693 settlement cottage, summer kitchen.
 Exhibits hearth footing stones along with hundreds of shards of pottery, glass and other artifacts administered by archaeologist Allison Mantra McGovern, PhD.
 Prior to our final dig, Suffolk Community College and Dowling College used our site as a field school retrieving significant artifacts now on public display at Ketcham Inn.

-KIFI did extended research to clarify the exact proportions of this large hearth through archaeology, architectural timber frame telltales, oral histories from previous inhabitants and photographic research of early Long Island fireplaces.
+KIFI did extensive research to clarify the exact proportions of this large hearth through archaeology, architectural timber frame telltales, oral histories from previous inhabitants and photographic research of early Long Island fireplaces.

 Archaeology is required where ground disturbance will occur on sites that are on the State and National Register.

 Over the past 30 years, Ketcham Inn Foundation, Inc. has had the privilege to receive significant household objects through the generosity of many families and supporters for the interior restoration.
 The following is a brief collection of objects we have received.

 The collections committee encourages the donation of family household objects and furniture dating from 1693 to 1900 from the Terrell, Havens, Terry, and Ketcham families as well as other Long Island families with some association to the Ketcham Inn from this time period.

 The family of Steve and Ellen Bucci and Audrey Mondiks donated this portrait of John Symes Havens (1796-1864), a descendant of Jeremiah Havens and Mehitable Brown, the husband of Nancy Floyd Smith, and the father of Joseph Conklin Havens (family that owned most of East Moriches).

 Colonial Era writing desk donated by historian Bev Tyler from Bev’s mothers estate in Stony Brook.